Microsoft Negotiations

 Microsoft Azure Arc has emerged as a strategic solution to unify management and governance in this complex environment.

-This playbook provides a Gartner-style advisory on what Azure Arc is and how it works in enterprises.
+This playbook offers a Gartner-style advisory on what Azure Arc is and how it operates within enterprises.
 It also offers detailed guidance on optimizing its use (both in technical architecture and licensing).

 We also delve into negotiation tactics for Azure Arc under a Microsoft Enterprise Agreement (EA).
 Each section concludes with key recommendations for CIOs.